-How can we improve data and code management in order to enhance reproducibility and thus trust in science?
-This workshop will provide practical guidance on how to organize, structure, describe and publish your data/code in order to comply with good scientific practice - all illustrated with examples of the challenges and perils of real-life biodiversity datasets.
+How can we improve data and code management in order to enhance reusability and thus trust in science?
+This workshop will provide practical guidance on how to organize, structure, describe and publish your data/code in order to comply with good scientific practice - illustrated with examples of the challenges and perils of real-life biodiversity datasets.

 - The data life cycle

 - Open science and the FAIR principles